Berry Gordy Jr

 Berry Gordy Jr. built an empire and a whole new sound from the ground up.

-With his unerring ear for infectious cart-toppers, Gordy Jr. blazed trails through a new sonic landscape.
+With his unerring ear for infectious chart-toppers, Gordy Jr. blazed trails through a new sonic landscape.
 Never again would anyone say that black pop music is niche after his reign.

 Berry Gordy founded and presided over the musical empire known as Motown.

 As a young black man working in often inhospitable times, Gordy endeavored to reach across the racial divide with music that could touch all people, regardless of the color of their skin.
 Under his tutelage, Motown became a model of black capitalism, pride and self-expression and a repository for some of the greatest talent ever assembled at one company.
 The list of artists who were discovered and thrived at Motown includes the Supremes, Jr. Walker & the All-Stars, the Temptations, the Four Tops, the Miracles, Marvin Gaye, Stevie Wonder, the Jackson 5 and Martha and the Vandellas—but the artists alone were not the whole story.
 Motown’s staff songwriting and production teams (e.g., Holland-Dozier-Holland) and in-house musicians (including such unsung heroes as bandleader/keyboardist Earl Van Dyke and bassist James Jamerson) contributed immeasurably to the Motown sound.
 The idea of a self-contained operation exuding soul from its every pore was all part of Gordy’s grand design.